richard-underwood/cognito-srp-browser-client/README.md

 SubtleCrypto is used for cryptography.
 It is only available in secure (e.g. https://) contexts, and so this package will not work otherwise.
 Note that for development, Chrome considers http://localhost as secure.

+This works for me, but your mileage may vary.

 ## History